 Moto G9 release date and price

-The first two Moto G9 phones have already been unveiled, but we'd expect many more very soon.
+The first three Moto G9 phones have already been unveiled, but we'd expect many more very soon.

 The Moto G8 Plus launched in October 2019, and its siblings were drip-fed to us for about eight months after that, and we could see the same thing happen for this line too.